jeff-hykin/Resh/README.md

-# Development
+# Development / Contributing

-This app is still in alpha but is suprizingly useful.
-The largest missing feature is interactive messages which will hopefully be finished before the end of the summer in 2018.
-All the basic bash commands have been added, even things like `ssh`.
-At the moment it is only being developed for Mac.
-Most of the features will still work on Linux, so once the mac version is complete, I will probably port things to Linux.
-A beta build will most likely appear around the end of Jan.
+This app is still in alpha, but is still in active development.
+I reccomend checking back in the summer of 2019 to see if a stable verison is out.
+I will eventually develop a beta and full release.
+The current to-do list is
+* Rewrite the codebase: clean, document, and simplify it
+* Add support for all interactive commands: `top`, `ssh`, etc
+* Port to linux
+* Finish adding a full list of commands

 The app is being built using Electron and Node.js.